Improved time-translationally invariant tensor network influence functional method for Anderson impurity problems: Numerical results

-We first apply the eTTI-IF method to the non-interacting case ($U=0$), for which an analytical solution is available.
-We will also choose $\mu=0$.
-In Fig.~\ref{fig:1}(a, b), we show the imaginary part of $G^>(t)$ as a function of $t$, for the two BSFs in Eq.(\ref{eq:semicircular}) and Eq.(\ref{eq:lorentzian}) respectively.
-The analytical solutions are shown in black solid lines.
-Three sets of GTEMPO results are shown, with IF built using the partial IF method (red solid line), using the eTTI IF method (the blue solid line), and using the TTI IF method with three different $m=\log_2(1/\delta)$ ($m=3,5,7$ correspond to the three dashed green lines from lighter to darker).
-For the approximation in Eq.(\ref{eq:expansion}) which is used in the TTI-IF and eTTI-IF methods, we have set a tolerance $\varsigma=10^{-5}$, for which we find that $n=4$ suffices for both BSFs.
-The insets in Fig.~\ref{fig:1}(a, b) show the absolute errors of these GTEMPO results against the analytical solutions.
-We can see that all the GTEMPO results agree well with the analytical solutions for both BSFs, with errors on the order of $10^{-2}$ or less.
-The partial IF results are the most accurate, which is as expected as they suffer from the least sources of errors.
-Importantly, the TTI IF results become closer to the eTTI IF results with increasing $m$, which is also as expected as the former suffers from an additional time discretization error characterized by $\delta$ (or equivalently $m$) compared to the latter, and in the limit of large $m$ these two sets of results become identical (by design, the TTI IF method converges exponentially fast against $m$~\cite{GuoChen2024d}, which is also reflected in Fig.~\ref{fig:1}(a,b)).
-Fig.~\ref{fig:1}(c,d), we show the run time to building the IF as GMPSs in these three sets of GTEMPO calculations as a function of the total evolution time $t$.
-We can see that the TTI-IF method is more efficient than the partial IF method at large $t$ and is only mildly dependent on the choice of m.
-Crucially, the eTTI-IF method is more efficient than the TTI IF and partial IF methods by at least one order of magnitude, and the computational advantage is expected to become even more pronounced for larger $\chi$ and $M$.
+We first apply the iTTI-IF method to the non-interacting case ($U=0$), for which an analytical solution is available.
+We set $\epsilon_d=0$.
+Fig.~\ref{fig:1}(a, b) show the imaginary part of $G^>(t)$ as a function of $t$ for the two BSFs defined in Eq.(\ref{eq:semicircular}) and Eq.(\ref{eq:lorentzian}) respectively.
+The analytical solutions are plotted as black solid lines.
+Three sets of GTEMPO results are shown, with IF constructed using the partial IF method (red solid line), using the iTTI IF method (the blue solid line), and using the TTI IF method with three different $m=\log_2(1/\delta)$ ($m=3,5,7$ shown as dashed green lines from light to dark).
+For the approximation in Eq.(\ref{eq:expansion}) which is used in both the TTI-IF and iTTI-IF methods, we impose a tolerance $\varsigma=10^{-5}$, for which $n=4$ is sufficient for both BSFs.
+The insets of Fig.~\ref{fig:1}(a, b) display the absolute errors of these GTEMPO results relative to the analytical solutions.
+All GTEMPO results show excellent agreement with the analytical solutions for both BSFs, with errors on the order of $10^{-2}$ or below.
+As expected, the partial IF method yields the highest accuracy, as it involves the fewest sources of error.
+The TTI IF results approach those of the iTTI IF method as $m$ increases, consistent with the fact that the former incurs an additional time discretization error controlled by $\delta$ (or equivalently $m$).
+For sufficiently large $m$, these two sets of results become identical (by design, the TTI IF method converges exponentially fast against $m$~\cite{GuoChen2024d}, which is also reflected in Fig.~\ref{fig:1}(a,b)).
+Fig.~\ref{fig:1}(c,d) show the run time for constructing the IF as GMPSs in these three sets of GTEMPO calculations as a function of the total evolution time $t$.
+The TTI-IF method becomes more efficient than the partial IF method at large $t$, with only a weak dependence on $m$.
+Crucially, the iTTI-IF method outperforms both the TTI IF and partial IF methods by at least one order of magnitude, and the computational advantage is expected to become even more pronounced for larger $\chi$ and $M$.